nghilevi/aiesec-hy.fi/README.md

 + index.html -> See color.html
 + internships.html -> Information on how to apply for an AIESEC internship.
 + recruit.html -> Information on how to become a member of AIESEC HY
 + team.html -> Introduce about the current AIESEC HYers.
-This page was built upon the idea of Misfitwearables's team page. http://misfitwearables.com/team
+This page was inspired by Misfitwearables's team page.

 PhoneGap Built Link: https://build.phonegap.com/apps/700797/share (may be not available at the time you visit)